 St. Louis Weather in November

-While the beginning of November is still relatively warm in St. Louis—with daily highs between 56 and 63 F for the first half—highs dip down into the lower 50s and upper 40s by the end of the month.
-Similarly, average daily low temperatures from November 1 through 15 range between 40 and 45 F while they dip down between 34 and 39 for the rest of the month.
+While the beginning of November is still relatively warm in St. Louis—with daily highs between 56 and 63 F for the first half—highs dip down into the lower 50s and upper 30s by the end of the month.

-Although it doesn't rain much in St. Louis at any particular time of the year, November sees one of the highest amounts of rain in the city each year with an average total of 3.5 inches over the month.
+Although it doesn't rain much in St. Louis at any particular time of the year, November sees one of the highest amounts of rain in the city each year with an average total of 3.9 inches over the month.
 While some rain storms may be brief this time of year, you can expect to see rain about nine or 10 days out of the month.
-Moreso than the rain, you may have to worry about occasional wind gusts this time of year, which have reached speeds of up to 37 miles per hour.
+Moreso than the rain, you may have to worry about occasional wind gusts this time of year.

 What to Pack